meltano/meltano/docs/src/docs/architecture.md

 $96.28
 ```

-It may not be immediately obvious, but when this data is converted literally to a database, it is typically converted as a string in order to include the dollar symbol.
-However, this is not useful for performing calculations like average, median, or mean.
+It may not be immediately obvious, but when this data is migrated to a database, it is typically converted as a string in order to include the dollar symbol.
+However, while the formatting is useful for knowing that field represents a currency, this prevents us from performing calculations like average, median, or mean.

 As a result, we need to run transformations on our data to the proper data type while also ensuring the data is clean.
 In other words, we'd like our data to look like this: